cquinterop/RandomUser_API/README.md

 ## Running the tests

-For SASS and Javascript, dev files are located into the ./src folder
+For sass, pug and Javascript, dev files are located into the ./src folder

 For updating the bundle in development mode, run: